What Are Bedbugs?

 How Do People Get Bedbugs?

-Some people believe that a dirty room will bring bedbugs, but this is not true.
-Bedbugs can live anywhere as long as they have food.
+Some people think that a dirty room will bring bedbugs, but this isn't true.
+Bedbugs can live anywhere if they have food.
 If a room is cluttered, it helps them to hide.
 But clutter itself won't attract them.

 Bedbugs are commonly seen in places that have a high guest turnover, such as hotels, hospitals, or nursing homes.
 But they can be found in many other places, such as on public transportation, in apartment buildings, and in dorms.
 They travel from place to place on clothing, furniture, and luggage.

 How Do I Know if It's Bedbugs?

 Bedbug bites can look similar to other bug bites, like mosquito bites or chigger bites.